fennel-ai/client/docs/pages/concepts/source.md

 ### Since
-The `since` field in the source provides a way to ingest data from a specific time onwards from the source.
+The `since` param (of type `datetime`) in the source provides a way to ingest data from a specific time onwards from the source.
+When set, only the rows having the value of their timestamp field >= the `since` value are ingested.

-Typically, the data sources could contain data from a long time ago, but based on the use case, we may only want to ingest data from a specific time onwards.
-The `since` field allows us to do that.

-The `since` field is a `datetime` instance.

 ### Until
-The `until` field provides a way to limit ingestion of a particular source to end at a particular timestamp.
+Analogous to `since`, `until`, when set restricts the ingestion to only those rows where the value of the timestamp field is < the `until` value.

-When deriving datasets that are unions of batch and realtime sources, `until` and `since` can be used to control when to switch between sources.
-For example, read from s3 `until` a timestamp, and from that timestamp onwards, read from kafka using `since`.
+`since` and `until` are very useful when building datasets that are union of batch & realtime sources.
+For example, read from s3 `until` a timestamp, and from that same timestamp onwards, read from kafka using `since`.

 ### Bounded
-The `bounded` field in the source indicates whether the source possesses  a finite amount of data that does not expand.
-It is assigned a value of True when the source has limited data, with the default value being False.

-This ensures correct watermark values are propagated to the downstream pipelines.
-Without this, say an unbounded source with no data flow will cause the watermarks to be stuck and will have cost and performance implications.
+By default, Fennel assumes all data sources are unbounded and will keep getting new data.
+However, a source can be marked as finite by setting `bounded` to True.
+In such cases, if Fennel is unable to obtain any new data from source despite trying for at least `idleness` period, Fennel assumes that the source has been exhausted.
+This allows Fennel to free up any state that isn't needed any more, thereby saving costs and improving performance.

 ### Idleness
-The `idleness` field, when non-null, signifies that a bounded source is expected to be closed after a specified duration.
-It is invalid if set for unbounded sources
+The `idleness` field, when non-None, signifies that a bounded source is expected to be marked closed after a specified duration of idleness.

-Let's see an example on how to use bounded and idleness parameters:

-<pre snippet="concepts/introduction#bounded_idleness"></pre>

 ## Load Impact of Sources